The Spurious Factor Dilemma: Robust Inference in Heavy-Tailed Elliptical Factor Models: Elliptical factor model and assumptions

-\begin{remark} Assumption \ref{ass_sigma} (1) is natural since $U$ is rotational invariant.
-We impose a spiked structure in (2), it is easy to see that $\Sigma$ will inherit the key feature of $BB^{\prime}$ and $\Sigma_{err}$ that, there will be $(\Sigma_{ii})^{-1}\mathsf{T}=\mathrm{o}(1)$ for $1\le i\le m$ and $c\le\Sigma_{ii}\le c^{-1}$ for any $i\ge m+1$.
+\begin{remark} In Assumption \ref{ass_sigma}, (1) is natural, as it imposes that the eigenvalues of the error covariance matrix are uniformly bounded from above and below.
+(2) indicates that $\Sigma$ has a spiked structure.
+It is easy to see that $\Sigma$ will inherit the key feature of $BB^{\prime}$ and $\Sigma_{err}$ that, there will be $(\Sigma_{ii})^{-1}\mathsf{T}=\mathrm{o}(1)$ for $1\le i\le m$ and $c\le\Sigma_{ii}\le c^{-1}$ for any $i\ge m+1$.
 In the following, we denote the ordered components in $\Sigma$ as $\sigma_1>\sigma_2>\dots>\sigma_m>\sigma_{m-1}\ge \dots\ge \sigma_p\ge c$.
-Also, notice that we demand the large spike of $\Sigma$ should exhibit the same order if they are divergent.
-Assumption $(3)$ confirms the structure of high dimensions, and the fixed $m$ is common in the literature, especially when the target is to determine the number of common factors \citep{fan2018large,yu2024testing}. \end{remark} \begin{remark} The main difference between Assumption \ref{ass_sigma} and typical settings in factor analysis is that we specify only the configuration of the common factors in $\Sigma$ without imposing constraints on the random noise.
+Also, notice that we demand the large spike of $\Sigma$ should exhibit the same order if they are divergent. $(3)$ confirms the structure of high dimensions, and the fixed $m$ is common in the literature, especially when the target is to determine the number of common factors \citep{fan2018large,yu2024testing}. \end{remark} \begin{remark}We want to emphasize that although Assumption \ref{ass_sigma} imposes the restriction $(\Sigma_{ii})^{-1}\mathsf{T} = \mathrm{o}(1)$ for $1 \le i \le m$, it is generally difficult to distinguish real signals from spurious ones based solely on their asymptotic divergence rates from the observed data, since the presence of heavy-tailed randomness in the factor noise cannot be ruled out. \end{remark}

+\begin{remark} The main difference between Assumption \ref{ass_sigma} and typical settings in factor analysis is that we specify only the configuration of the common factors in $\Sigma$ without imposing constraints on the random noise.
 Additionally, from Assumption \ref{ass_xi}, it is evident that we allow for a broad range of heavy-tailed randomness in factor noise. \end{remark}